karare1/quiz-game/README.md

 - _Header_
     - Header includes the navigation bar which consists of the link to a home page and other three elements to monitor the progress of the quiz.
 The player can click on the home icon anytime during the game to take them back to the home page a start the game again.
 Placing the home icon on this page allows users easily navigate between pages and to return to the home page if they wish without having to use the back button.
+      The progress elements are all dynamic and update with each question asked.
       Elements to monitor the progress:
        - Question counter shows a player how many questions have been answered so far as well as the total number of questions.
        - Time counter shows how many seconds are still left to complete the quiz.
 It is 120 seconds countdown timer and if a player